Robust adaptive variable selection in ultra-high dimensional linear regression models: Proof of the theorems

 But $||\widetilde{\boldsymbol{\beta}}_1 - \boldsymbol{\beta}_{10}||_2\leq M/2$, and hence

 Then, it follows that

 on the event $\mathcal{E}_n$ having probability at least $1-n^{-cs}$ with $c=c_0/8$.
 This completes the proof of the first part of the theorem. \end{proof}

-\subsection{Proof of Theorem \ref{THM:FixW_Main}}
+\subsection{Proof of Theorem 4.2}

-Consider the set-up and notations of Section \ref{SEC:oracle} and Appendix \ref{APP:proof.1}.
+Consider the set-up and notation of Section 4 and Subsection \ref{APP:proof.1} above.
 Note that, by Assumption (A1), the function $|\psi_{1, \gamma}|$ is bounded and let us denote its upper bound by $R_{\gamma}$.
 For any given $r>0$, define a ball in $\mathbb{R}^s$ around $\boldsymbol{\beta}_0$ as

 and the functional space $\Gamma_j(r) = \left\{ h_{j,\boldsymbol{\beta}} : \boldsymbol{\beta} \in \mathcal{N}(r) \right\}$, where

 for $i=1, \ldots, n$ and $j=1, \ldots, p$.
 We again start with an useful Lemma and subsequently prove the main theorem using it.